IwachanOrigin/usb_video_device_capture/readme.md

     2. Select the video capture device number.
     3. Select the audio capture device number.
     4. Select the audio output device number.
-    5. Input display window resolution.
-    6. A window will appear and capture will begin.
+    5. A window will appear and capture will begin.

 ![how_to_use](https://user-images.githubusercontent.com/12496951/236653443-ee09989f-103f-4756-98a2-275a740579c4.png)